0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Can't keep on going anymore
 ```

 The narrator, not blinded by love anymore, realizes the mistake that he made.
 In[[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part I The Shining “Son”| Part I]], they believed that regardless of all the flaws their abuser had, they would one day come back around and love the narrator just like they did before.
-However, he now finally realizes that this relationship they have can no longer continue as their love as completely given up on them
+However, he now finally realizes that this relationship they have can no longer continue as they cannot keep giving so much to their abuser for the little love that they get in return.
+It is here that the narrator further realizes that the light their lover used to provided to them has fully extinguished as th

 ```ad-quote
 title: **dish rags**: 3:O:5